Ye-D/Ye-D.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I got my Doctoral degree in Cyberspace Security at Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) and School of Cyber Security, University of Chinese Academy of Sciences (UCAS), under [Prof. Xiaojun Chen](http://people.ucas.ac.cn/~0040771).
+I got my Ph.D. degree in Cyberspace Security at Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS) and School of Cyber Security, University of Chinese Academy of Sciences (UCAS), under [Prof. Xiaojun Chen](http://people.ucas.ac.cn/~0040771).
 I got my bachelor degree in School of Computer Science and Technology, Shandong University, and had been an exchange student in [School of Computer, Beijing Institute of Technology](https://english.bit.edu.cn/schoold/a186889.htm).
 I had been one Research Assistant at [NETWORK & INFORMATION SECURITY LAB](http://www.isec.sdu.edu.cn/sysgk.htm) under [Prof. Qiuliang Xu](https://www.sc.sdu.edu.cn/info/1045/1736.htm) and [Prof Han Jiang](http://www.en.sc.sdu.edu.cn/info/1028/1155.htm).
-Now, I am serving as one Research Intern at Ant Cryptography \& Privacy Lab, hosted by [Dr. Cheng Hong](https://github.com/vincehong).
-And I am looking for a Postdoctoral position in MPC and Privacy-Preservation.
+Now, I am serving as one Research Intern at Ant Cryptography & Privacy Lab, hosted by [Dr. Cheng Hong](https://github.com/vincehong).

+**I am on the Job Market & looking for a Postdoctoral position in MPC and Privacy-Preservation.
+Feel free to contact me!**

 Reseach Topics